 (Yelling orders.)
 Araus!
 Araus!

-As YOUNG SALA and ALA exit, lights fade on the train station and come up on the New York City side of the stage.
+YOUNG SALA and ALA exit.
+Lights come up on the New York City side of the stage.
 Time has passed..
 ANN, ELISABETH and CAROLINE are at the table showing SALA translations of the letters.
 The lines overlap.